Completed research

 Lead partner: RCE Graz-Styria

-Project manager: Prof. Dr. Clemens Mader
+Provincial Youth Office Project leader: Prof. Dr Clemens Mader

-Description: In 2008, young people from the "Fun House" youth centre in Trofaiach and students of environmental systems science at the University of Graz worked together under the direction of RCE Graz-Styria to develop an educational trail on the topic of sustainable development.
-As part of four workshops, the young people were given the opportunity to discuss topics such as climate change, combating poverty, energy consumption and water resources in relation to sustainable development with students and to develop educational panels on these topics.
-These workshops also highlighted opportunities to incorporate sustainability into their own daily routines, for example by saving energy or consuming regional products.
-The students were challenged to put their theoretical knowledge into practice, resulting in an exchange of knowledge between young people and students, who worked together on the content and design of the educational panels.
-Anyone interested can visit the educational trail at any time and free of charge on the Panoramaweg in the west of Trofaiach!
-The educational trail was recognised by the Austrian UNESCO Commission as an official project of the UN Decade of Education for Sustainable Development 2005 - 2014: certificate and report in the Kleine Zeitung newspaper.
+Description: In 2008, young people from the ‘Fun House’ Youth Centre in Trofaiach and students of Environmental Systems Science at the University of Graz, under the guidance of RCE Graz-Styria, jointly developed an educational trail on the topic of sustainable development.
+During four workshops, the young people had the opportunity to discuss topics such as climate change, poverty alleviation, energy consumption and water resources in relation to sustainable development with the students, and to develop educational panels on these topics.
+These workshops also highlighted ways of incorporating sustainability into their daily lives, for example through energy saving or the consumption of regional products.
+The students were challenged to put their theoretical knowledge into practice.
+This led to an exchange of knowledge between the young people and the students, who worked together on the content and design of the educational trail panels.
+Anyone interested can visit the nature trail at any time and free of charge on the Panoramaweg in the west of Trofaiach!
+The nature trail was recognised by the Austrian UNESCO Commission as an official project of the UN Decade of ‘Education for Sustainable Development 2005–2014’: certificate and report in the Kleine Zeitung.

-Educational trail boards (for download):
+Nature trail panels (for download):

-1. start board
+1. Start board

-2. climate change
+2. Climate change

-3. food consumption
+3. Food consumption

-4. energy consumption
+4. Energy consumption

-5. water resources
+5. Water resources

-6. poverty reduction
+6. Poverty reduction

-7. education
+7. Education

-The educational boards can be purchased for 40 euros and hung up in schools, for example.
-If you are interested, please contact us!
+The educational panels can be purchased for €40 and displayed in schools, for example.
+If you are interested, please get in touch with us!